ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 port; this enables proxying of HTTP/3 connections, since they run over UDP.
 Similarly, the HTTP CONNECT method (see {{Section 9.3.6 of !HTTP=RFC9110}}) allows proxying HTTP/1.x and HTTP/2, which run over TCP.
-Combining both allows proxying the majority of a Web Browser's HTTP traffic.
-However WebRTC
+Combining both allows proxying the majority of a Web browser's HTTP traffic.
+However, WebRTC
 {{WebRTC}} relies on ICE {{?ICE=RFC8445}} to provide connectivity between two Web browsers, and ICE relies on the ability to send and receive UDP packets to multiple hosts.
 While in theory it might be possible to